Tortoise finish, the special antique finish

 we can add some color with pad stain or glaze on the sealer layer.
 Then apply a

 layer of top coat as the final coat.
-Spray the top coat evenly to overall
+Spray the top coat evenly to the overall surface; make sure we do an even coat layer.

 This blog is truly extraordinary in all aspects.